Guide Dog Access.

 Under the Disability Discrimination Act, it is not discriminatory for the Handler of an Assistance Animal to be asked for evidence of their dog being a bona fide assistance animal.
 We provide people with identification cards that detail the name of the Guide Dog and Handler, as well as identification medallions worn on the Guide Dogs’ collar.

 When a Guide Dog is working it will also wear a harness that includes a body piece and handle.
-When at rest in static situations, feeding, or toileting, the handler will remove the harness for the dogs’ comfort.
+When at rest in static situations, feeding, or toileting, the Handler will remove the harness for the dog’s comfort.

 Naturally, there are some environments where a Guide Dog will not be of assistance or where attendance is not practical.
 Consider when a Guide Dog will add value and whether any situation may distress the animal.